ranjithsurineni/AI-Performance-Analyzer/README.md

-# AI-Powered Employee Performance Analyzer
+# 🧠AI-Powered Employee Performance Analyzer🔥

 ## 📌 Overview
 The **AI-Powered Employee Performance Analyzer** is a dynamic **web-based AI application** built using **Streamlit**.
 This tool allows organizations to analyze employee performance, compare it with department averages, and predict future performance using **Machine Learning models** such as: